raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 I've been working on [a new programming language called Pen][pen] for almost a year.
 And I'm excited to announce [its v0.4 release][pen-v0-4] here!

+In this post, I would like to introduce the Pen programming language to new people, and describe the current status and new features included in the release.

 ## Introduction

 The Pen programming language is a programming language for scalable software development.
-It aims to make development of large-scale applications easy and low-cost by focusing on **maintainability** and **portability** of software.
+It's a statically typed functional programming language with automatic precise memory management.
+It aims to make development of large-scale applications easy and scalable by focusing on **maintainability** and **portability** of software.
 Programs written in Pen should be simple, testable, and flexible against changes.

+The language that influenced Pen the most is [Go](https://go.dev/).
+You can also call Pen as a **functional** descendant of the Go programming language with focus on **application programming**.
+Pen shares the same goal of Go like simplicity, reliability, efficiency, etc. Though, Pen explicilty excludes system programming from its domain to pursue further simplicity.

+## Current status

 ## Changes in v0.4